ulhaqjackyhaw/Pill-InsectorAI/README.md

 This Python script uses YOLOv8 and OpenCV to detect and count objects in images.

-Mainly used by nurses and pharmacists to automatically count how many count pills with their camera on their smartphone
+Mainly used by nurses and pharmacists to automatically count how many count pills with their camera
+###FITUR 1
 [![Demo Video](https://img.youtube.com/vi/UUzrEuUZKno/0.jpg)](https://www.youtube.com/watch?v=UUzrEuUZKno)

 ## Training the model (optional)